Team-Nutshell/nutshellengine-docs/source/types/ImageID/index.rst

 Notes
 -----

-Unique identifier for an :doc:`/types/Image/index` loaded by a Graphics Module.
+Unique identifier for an :doc:`/types/Image/index` loaded by a :doc:`/module/graphics_module/index`.